A NSW Government website

 Find out more about the HTP

-Community members were invited to have their say on the HTP preliminary corridor by 18 Dec
+Community members were invited to have their say on the HTP preliminary corridor in late 2023

 A list of questions and answers about the HTP